ArduPilot/ardupilot_wiki/common/source/docs/common-smartap-pdb.rst

 - Integrated DC-DC converter from 10-60 V input (up to 14S battery) to 12V / 5A output to power peripherals
 - 5V and 12V power output terminals (standard 2.54mm/0.1" connectors)
 - Integrated loud electromagnetic sounder (buzzer)
-- Power output for the flight controller (both 5V regulated and battery voltage level output)
+- Power output for the autopilot (both 5V regulated and battery voltage level output)
 - Fully compatible with SmartAP, ArduPilot and PX4 autopilots

 Size and Weight